ddaniel2137/compartmental_modelling/epidemics_mds/2 Simple compartmental models.md

 The versatility of compartmental epidemic models and their representationand solution-as systems of ODEs is that these models can be expanded with ease, by simply changing the derivative function's definition.
 Other than ensuring that the sigma parameter is taken, solving a SEIR model's IVP computationally is no different from a SIR model.

-A notebook implementing the contents of this Computational Note is available on the book's companion Github repository in the folder / ch02/ sir_ mode7s.
+A notebook implementing the contents of this Computational Note is available on the book's companion Github repository in the folder /ch02/sir_ models.

 ### 2.4.3 Models of recovery into carrier state